Propeller (aeronautics)

-An aircraft propeller, also called an airscrew, converts rotary motion from an engine or other power source into a swirling slipstream which pushes the propeller forwards or backwards.
+In aeronautics, an aircraft propeller, also called an airscrew, converts rotary motion from an engine or other power source into a swirling slipstream which pushes the propeller forwards or backwards.
 It comprises a rotating power-driven hub, to which are attached several radial airfoil-section blades such that the whole assembly rotates about a longitudinal axis.
 The blade pitch may be fixed, manually variable to a few set positions, or of the automatically variable "constant-speed" type.

 The propeller attaches to the power source's driveshaft either directly or through reduction gearing.
 Propellers can be made from wood, metal or composite materials.